SDI makes it easy to learn and succeed from home

 Keeping Up With Coursework

-Once your courses have begun, you’ll access your course materials via Moodle, your Online Classroom system.
+Once your courses have begun, you’ll access your course materials via the Online Classroom system.
 Within each course, you’ll have instructor guidance resources, assignments, any applicable written or video content, and access to your grades and fellow students.

 Your course syllabus will help you stay on track with your weekly assignment deadlines, and your instructor is available for assistance and guidance for the duration of your course.
 There are lots of ways to engage with your classmates, and we encourage all of our students to get to know each other in and outside of class.